Poland in diplomatic bind over Auschwitz anniversary - France 24

 Duda's absence means Poland will be relegated to the background in Jerusalem on Thursday.
 The official list of the heads of 46 national delegations, including many world leaders, did not include any representative from Poland.

-Nearly six million Polish citizens, half of whom were Jewish, died in World War II that was triggered by Nazi Germany's 1939 invasion and occupation of Poland.
+Nearly six million Polish citizens, half of whom were Jewish, died in World War II, which was triggered by Nazi Germany's 1939 invasion and occupation of Poland.

 Poland also has the largest number of citizens of any nation to have received the Yad Vashem title of "Righteous Among the Nations" for having helped to save Jews from the Nazis.